 I live and work in Waynesboro VA.
 I exhibit my work nationally and sell through galleries, my online shop, and occasional art fairs.
 I moved to Waynesboro, VA in 2014 with my wife Katie.
+In 2017, we opened Make Waynesboro Clay Studio, where we offer memberships and classes.
 We previously lived in Happy Valley PA, where I earned an MFA in ceramics at Penn State.
-I attended college at Bradley University, where I studied both sculpture and ceramics.
+I attended college at Bradley University in Illinois, where I studied both sculpture and ceramics.

 The first time I made something years ago, something clicked for me.
 The act of making something from relatively nothing made it seem that there was something special about me.
 It was unlike any work I’d done before—much more meaningful somehow.
 I was hooked.
 I began to take art classes in college to see what else I could do.
 Through exposure to various artists, I learned that there were some who made a living making their craft.
 Once it occurred to me that this possibility existed, I was convinced that it was what I wanted for myself.